 Is Louis Van Gaal the right man for Manchester United?

 David Moyes was fired just 10 months into his tenure as Manchester United manager and was replaced by Louis Van Gaal, a man with a proven track record at top European clubs and a man who has won trophies wherever he has gone.
-After suffering one of the worst seasons in recent memory, suddenly there [?]
-The post Is Louis Van Gaal The Right Man For Manchester United? appeared first on IntoTheTopCorner.
+After suffering one of the worst seasons in recent memory, suddenly there […] The post

 David Moyes was fired just 10 months into his tenure as Manchester United manager and was replaced by Louis Van Gaal, a man with a proven track record at top European clubs and a man who has won trophies wherever he has gone.
 After suffering one of the worst seasons in recent memory, suddenly there is a sense of optimism around Old Trafford that a return to winning trophies is close.
 Exciting times are ahead at Manchester United.